Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Introduction

 \section{Introduction}

 This article is concerned with the use of Langevin dynamics for sampling from \emph{Gibbs} probability distributions of the form

-where $Z=\int e^{-U(y)}\d y$ is a mere normalization constant and the potential $U:\R^d\rightarrow \R$ is strongly convex, bounded from below, but possibly non-differentiable, and admits at most quadratic growth (see \Cref{Ass:Potentials}).
-We will in particular also consider the special case of potentials factoring as $U(x) = F(x) + G(x)$ with $F$ and $G$ having standard properties frequently encountered especially in the field of inverse problems, see for example, \cite{habring2023subgradient,narnhofer2022posterior,pereyra2016proximal,ehrhardt2023proximal}.
-We investigate the continuous-time Langevin dynamics governed by the potential $U(x)$, along with explicit and semi-implicit discretizations.
+where $Z=\int e^{-U(y)}\d y$ is a mere normalization constant and the potential $U:\R^d\rightarrow \R$ is strongly convex but possibly non-differentiable, and such that its subgradient grows at most linearly (see \Cref{Ass:Potentials}).
+Sampling from Gibbs measures of the form \eqref{eq:target} is a task frequently arising in various applications such as Bayesian inference in mathematical imaging, see for instance \cite{pereyra2016proximal,durmus2022proximal,ehrhardt2023proximal,zach2022stable,zach2022computed,narnhofer2022posterior,purohit2024posterior}, or in the context of diffusion models as in \cite{guanxiong2023bayesian,chung2022score,song2020score,purohit2024posterior}.
+In particular, we will also consider the special case of potentials factoring as $U(x) = F(x) + G(x)$ with $F$ and $G$ having standard properties frequently encountered especially in the field of inverse problems where typically $F$ denotes the data fidelity term and $G$ denotes a regularization functional, see for example, \cite{habring2023subgradient,narnhofer2022posterior,pereyra2016proximal,ehrhardt2023proximal}.
+In this article we investigate the continuous-time Langevin dynamics governed by the potential $U(x)$ along with the Markov chains obtained from explicit and semi-implicit discretizations of these dynamics.
 In particular, we establish geometric ergodicity in both the continuous- and discrete-time setting.
-Moreover, we show that the suggested discretizations satisfy the law of large numbers which renders the schemes particularly relevant for applications as it enables sampling from \eqref{eq:target} by averaging across consecutive iterates instead of sampling multiple parallel Markov chains, therefore significantly reducing the computational demands (especially for high dimensional applications such as imaging).

-Sampling from Gibbs measures of the form \eqref{eq:target} is a task frequently arising in various applications such as Bayesian inference in mathematical imaging, see for instance \cite{pereyra2016proximal,durmus2022proximal,ehrhardt2023proximal,zach2022stable,zach2022computed,narnhofer2022posterior}, or in the context of diffusion models as by \cite{guanxiong2023bayesian,chung2022score,song2020score}.
-A popular strategy for obtaining samples from $\pi$ are Markov chain Monte Carlo (MCMC) methods, where a Markov chain $(X_k)_{k \in \N}$ is generated such that the distribution of $X_k$ approximates $\pi$ as $k\rightarrow \infty$.
-A possible way of obtaining such Markov chains is as discretizations of the over-damped Langevin diffusion SDE as proposed by \cite{rossky1978brownian,parisi1981correlation}
+Moreover, we show that the suggested discretizations satisfy a law of large numbers (LLN) which renders these schemes particularly relevant for applications: If an LLN holds, consecutive iterates of a \emph{single} Markov chain can be used as a sample for the computation of statistics of the stationary distribution.
+In the converse case, without an LLN, an approximating sample of the stationary distribution can only be obtained by simulating several independent Markov chains which constitutes a significant increase in memory consumption and numerical effort.
+This is especially crucial for high dimensional applications such as imaging.
+A popular strategy for obtaining samples from $\pi$ is to use Markov chain Monte Carlo (MCMC) methods, where a Markov chain $(X_k)_{k \in \N}$ is generated such that the law of $X_k$ approximates $\pi$ as $k\rightarrow \infty$.
+A possible way of obtaining such Markov chains is to discretize the over-damped Langevin diffusion SDE as proposed by \cite{rossky1978brownian,parisi1981correlation}